 - 20% decrease in bounce rate

-Similar to Twitter, the Washington Post realized that providing a great reading experience to their mobile users was critical to their long-term success.
-Part of that success was decreasing the time to load as studies show that people abandon a website after just three seconds.
+Not unlike Twitter, the Washington Post realized that providing a great reading experience to their mobile users was critical to their long-term success.
+Part of that success was decreasing the time to load as more than half of people will abandon a site if it takes longer than 3 seconds to load.

 After deploying a Progressive Web App, they saw their load time improve 88% with a 23% increase in retention: